EminaToric/culturecare-bridge/README.md

 # 🌉 CultureCare Bridge

-An AI-powered cultural health navigation tool that helps people from diverse backgrounds understand any health topic through the lens of their own culture — addressing stigma, navigating the healthcare system, and finding community resources.
+An AI-powered cultural health navigation tool that helps people from diverse backgrounds understand any health topic through the lens of their own culture; ddressing stigma, navigating the healthcare system, and finding community resources.

 **Live Demo:** [View App](#) ← replace with your Vercel URL